 The date for the years before 2010 is from APTA.
 The data for 2010 and after is from the NTD.
 The two sources are comparable.

 Other Questions and Important Information

-For small agencies, it is easy to report the actual ridership, for some large agencies, the number of boardings would be estimated for the portion of the ridership.
-If the agencies did not report 3 months of data for that quarter for a transit mode, the data would be ignored for that mode.
+For small agencies, it is easy to report the actual ridership, for some large agencies, the number of boardings would be estimated for a portion of the ridership.